open-source-labs/Quell/quell-server/README.md

 2. Instantiate QuellCache once for each GraphQL endpoint, passing to it the following arguments:

 - schema - the GraphQL schema you've defined using the graphql-JS library (NOTE: see 'Schema' section below)
-- redisPort - the port on which your Redis server is listening
+- redisPort - the port on which your Redis server will be running
 - cacheExpiration - number of seconds you want data to persist in the Redis cache

 3. Add quell-server's controller function `quellCache.query` to the Express route that receives GraphQL queries:

-So, for example, to instantiate the middleware to satisfy GraphQL queries using the schema you've stored or imported as `myGraphQLSchema` and cache responses to the Redis database listening on `6379` for `3600` seconds, you would add to your server file:
+So, for example, to instantiate the middleware to satisfy GraphQL queries using the schema you've stored or imported as `myGraphQLSchema` and cache responses to a Redis database on port `6379` for `3600` seconds, you would add to your server file:
 `const quellCache = new QuellCache(myGraphQLSchema, 6379, 3600);`

 And your server file might look like this: